-During the exercise the team members will be forced to listen very carefully to one another.
+During this one of our Team Building Exercises the team members will be forced to listen very carefully to one another.
 If they don’t listen closely enough it can happen that they won’t be able to add up to the story when it’s their turn.
 A good motivation because everyone will get a turn!

-This exercise will create team synergy.
+This on of our Team Building Exercises will create team synergy.
 After all it’s the whole team that has to contribute to the very same story.
 It teaches the team to think and act in coherence.

 Because the team is telling one story, everyone will have to let go of their individuality to make the it a succes.
 Individual egos and ideas have to temporarily be put aside to make this exercise process smoothly.

 The time every participant takes to make a contribution to the story will differ from person to another.
 This will be noticeable, one has more to share than the other.
 Some times you can let people contribute until they are completely out of inspiration and don’t have anything to say anymore.
 Other times you can purposely give the turn to someone that does not really know what to say.
 This way you can teach everyone, even people that think they can’t contribute, how to tell a story (even when they supposedly don’t know what to say).

 During the This is one of our team building exercises you can apply variations: